PSyGrid object

 mygrid.final_values.dtype.names

-Each value you then get for example via mygrid.initial_values[VALUE].
-It will return a numpy array with the this value for all the runs.
-So you get the initial mass of star 1 in the third run with
+You can access the initial value of any physical grid property “PHYS” with mygrid.initial_values[PHYS].
+It will return a numpy array with the values of this property for all the runs.
+Note that these physical properties of the binaries in the grid are different from the grid configuration properties listed above.
+Then, you can find the initial mass of star 1 in the third MESA run with

 mygrid.initial_values['star_1_mass'][2]